+Homemade frozen pizza is easier than you might think.
 Sometimes on busy weeknights, there’s nothing like throwing a frozen pizza in the oven.
-Did you know it’s easy to make your own homemade frozen pizza?
-Learn how in this super simple tutorial!
+Once you learn how to make your own version, it’s hard to go back to those store-bought pizzas!
+Learn how to make this simple yet delicious homemade frozen pizza in no time!

 Homemade Pizza Dough and Sauce vs. Store-Bought

 Pizza dough and sauce aren’t difficult to make from scratch, but they still take some time.
 We’re all short on time these days, and there’s no shame in cutting corners here and there.